qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_tables.rst

   allowing you to select a :guilabel:`Layer` from the vector layers loaded in the project.

-  The |dataDefined| :sup:`data-defined override` button near the layer list allows you to dynamically change the layer which is used to populate the table, e.g. you could fill the attribute table with different layer attributes per atlas page.
+  The |dataDefine| :sup:`Data-defined override` button near the layer list allows you to dynamically change the layer which is used to populate the table, e.g. you could fill the attribute table with different layer attributes per atlas page.